DELTA37/Proxied/README.md

 # Proxied
 Proxy pattern for stl containers
+Scecial way to distinguish reading from and writing to c++ (>=11) stl container